ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/conventional-approach-of-supplying-environment-variables.md

 # Conventional Approach of Supplying Environment Variables

 Let's look at the conventional approach of supplying environment variables to containers running inside a pod.
-In the following section, we'll explore how you can use `ConfigMap` to achieve the same goal more efficiently.

 ## Step 1: Create Pods That Uses Environment Variables